israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  1. with side effects (for example: those that assign value to a variable)
  2. and those that in some sense evaluates and therefore resolves to value.

 The expression x = 7 is an example of the first type.
 This expression uses the `=` operator to assign the value seven to the variable x.
+The expression itself evaluates to seven.

 ### Object Initializer